Block Image

 The developer will be able to focus solely on Business Logic in the form of functions, after which when choosing the message system to be used, he will have to import the dependency of the chosen binder.

-There are binders managed directly by Spring Cloud Stream such as Apache Kafka, RabbitMQ, Amazon Kinesis, and others managed by external maintainers such as Azure EventHubs, Amazon SQS, etc. However, Spring Cloud Stream allows you to create custom binders.
+There are binders managed directly by Spring Cloud Stream such as Apache Kafka, RabbitMQ, Amazon Kinesis, and others managed by external maintainers such as Azure EventHubs, Amazon SQS, etc. However, Spring Cloud Stream allows you to create custom binders in an easy way..

 Spring Cloud Stream also integrates the functionality of Partition and Message Groups mirroring those of Apache Kafka.